sailikhithk/Amazon-Clone-by-Sai/README.md

 # <a href="https://mini-atoz-clone-sai-likhith.web.app/"> Live Demo</a>

-## Commands to be used to run the App loccally on your system
+## Commands to be used to run the App locally on your system

 1. **Fork** this repository
 2. **Download** the code